beardsvibe/buildfox/readme.md

 ## Philosophy

-There are "build systems" - they build dependency trees between sources and targets, [some of them](https://martine.github.io/ninja/) are doing it really good.
+There are "build systems" - they build dependency trees or DAG's between sources and targets, [some of them](https://martine.github.io/ninja/) are doing it really good.
 There are also "project generators", they make decisions how and what to build, they usually provide abstractions for packages, toolsets, etc.

 Mask IR aims to be intermediate media between.
 Similar to ninja, all possible decisions should be made up front by mask generator.

+Mask IR can replace project generators for most build systems and potentially simplify them a lot.

 ## Infrastructure

 ![](mask_ir.png)

+## Status

+* Overall status is proof-of-concept
+* Current implementation is in Python, planned to be rewritten in C later
+* Ninja parser is done, but it's very slow
+* Shell parser is in proof-of-concept stage, we still need to retrieve DAG from shell
+* Ninja generator is done
+* Shell generator is done
+* QMake generator is somewhat working
+* VCXproj generator is broken and disabled

 ## Goals